 The big difference between cider dealcoholisation and beer dealcoholisation isn't the equipment.
 It's what you're trying to preserve.

-Cider's signature comes from a more subtle palette of volatile esters — compounds like hexyl acetate, butyl acetate, ethyl butyrate — that give apples their fresh, fruity character.
-These compounds are light, volatile, and easily lost to heat or aggressive processing.
+Cider's signature comes from a more subtle palette of volatile esters.
+Compounds like hexyl acetate (which carries a green-apple aroma signature), butyl acetate and ethyl butyrate are characteristic of cider apples and easily lost to heat or aggressive processing.
 They also can't be straightforwardly "added back" the way hop extract can.
 If you lose the apple character, you can't dose a bottle of apple essence to fix it without tasting confected.

 What Kopparberg Tells Us